glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 or 't' depending on the number size.
 For numbers greater than or equal to 1.00e15, they should be displayed using engineering notation with two decimals of precision.
 For example, 656.92e18.

+Engineering notation here means scientific notation, but the orders of magnitude are always divisible by three.
+E.g. 1e15, 10e15, 100e15, 1e18.

 ### Pagination